|Front page › The purpose of IMMS||Search|

 The main purposes of IMMS is:

 To be able to get the entire system to function, IMMS has a constant need for information from the Library Management System (LMS) and from employees, just as the LMS and the employees need information from IMMS.

-The LMS is sometimes also referred to as an Integrated Libary System (LMS).
-We will use the terms interchangeably.
+The LMS is sometimes also referred to as an Integrated Libary System (ILS).

 The figure below depicts the general structure of IMMS and Library Management System and shows how employees can retrieve and transmit information between the two systems.